enkidevs/curriculum/lua/lua-core/lua-in-games/lua-in-games-iii.md

 For example, in the game **Garry's Mod**, Lua scripts are used to **create custom game modes**, **modify the game's physics engine**, and **create custom player models and weapons**.

+---

+## Practice

+Why is Lua often used in developing video games? ???

+- Lua can be used for dynamic behavior
+- Lua is a cheap language
+- Lua has built-in security
+- Lua code can be accessed by players in-game